pombredanne/urlparse/README.md

 Urlparse
 ========
 This is a lib for C++ inspired from Python's urlparse lib which you can check out [here](https://docs.python.org/2/library/urlparse.html).
-The lib contains multiple methods to parse and modify all types of URLs, see a complete overview of the methods which are available to you under the [usage section](#usage).
+The lib contains multiple methods to parse and modify various types of URLs, see a complete overview of the methods which are available to you under the [usage section](#usage).
 If you are familiar with the urlparse lib from python this shouldn't take you long to comprehend.

 Just in case you don't know how to run this example program, read the [compile](#compile) section and you are ready to see the library in action.

 If you encounter any bugs or have feedback to give feel free to do so, contact information can be found in the [feedback](#feedback) section.

 Usage
 =====